willUlisses/willUlisses/README.md

-## Hello!
-I am William Cavalcante 👋
+## Hey!
+I'm William Ulisses 👋

-- 📚 i'm studying JAVA and i plan to study HTML5 and CSS3 too.
+- 👨‍🎓 i'm a 18 year old student from Brazil, who loves technology and programming.
-- 🏖  i'm a 18 year old brazilian boy :-)
+- 📚 My main focus is JAVA and backend development but i'm always studying new languages and other topics.
-- ✨ learning english everyday :)
+- ✨ My english level is B2 and i'm working to improve it to a C1 level

 <div align="center">